open-austin/bodycam/_posts/2016-06-09-ask-Council-to-postpone-vote.markdown

 date:   2016-06-09 09:00:00
 ---

+<b>UPDATE: Vote on contract postponed to "time certain" of 4pm so members of the public can attend and speak.
+Come on down!</b>

 Six organizations representing a wide range of interests met with APD and APA representatives on Tuesday June 7 at the Office of Police Monitor.
 Afterwards, several of the groups issued [a recommendation that City Council postpone its vote](/documents/Community_release_APD_body_cam_060816.pdf) on the body camera contract one more time.

 <h2>Why?</h2>